Frequently Asked Questions

 When is Thermozell ready for covering?

-Before installing the rest of the floor structure, the levelling layer must be sufficiently dry.
+Before installing the next layers of the floor structure, the leveling layer must be sufficiently dry.
+The CM (calcium carbide) test has proven effective for measuring residual moisture.
+The residual moisture should not exceed 12 %.

-Ready for covering is achieved with:
+Readiness for covering is reached when:

-• eco or pro after 10 days
+• eco / pro: after approx. 10 days

-How can the residual moisture be determined?
+How can residual moisture be measured?

 Thermozell Eco